finance calculator

 Deep dive

-See profit per unit plus markup and margin percentages by entering cost and selling price.
+Calculate profit per unit plus markup and margin percentages by entering your cost and selling price.
+See at a glance how pricing decisions affect gross profit and how markup compares to margin.

 FAQs